kingal123/lutron_custom_component/README.md

 # lutron_custom_component
 Lutron custom component for HA using pylutron

+Works with Homeworks with QS, and is integratable into HACS.

 This is using a fork of pylutron , which is currently a PR https://github.com/thecynic/pylutron/pull/52 .

 This PR is adding: